-We collected water samples from subglacial discharge sites in spring and fall of 2017, and the summer of 2018 to observe seasonal variations in water chemistry.
-To minimize atmospheric influence, samples were collected as close as possible to the glacier front where subglacial waters emerge, which was less than 10 m for the sub-Isunnguata site and approximately 100 m for the Russell glacier site.
-Subglacial discharge from Kiattut Sermiat site flowed through a glacial meltwater lake prior to arriving at the sampling location, which was approximately 1.1 km from the glacial outlet (Fig. 2) and therefore may
+- We collected water samples from subglacial discharge sites in spring and fall of 2017, and the summer of 2018 to observe seasonal variations in water composition.
+Samples were collected as close as possible to the subglacial discharge site, which was less than 10 m for the Isunnguata site, approximately 100 m for the Russell glacier site, and approximately 1.1 km for the Kiattut Sermiat site (Fig. 2).

-- 130 experience a more interaction with atmospheric gases during transport from the subglacial discharge site to our sampling location.
 We collected water samples by pumping water through a 0.5-cm flexible PVC tube that was placed in flowing water as far as possible from shore (approximately 1-2 m).
 A YSI Pro-Plus sensor that was calibrated daily was installed in an overflow cup filled from the bottom to measure specific conductivity (Sp.C), temperature, pH, dissolved oxygen, and oxidation-reduction potential (ORP).
-These parameters were monitored until stable, between about 10 and 30 minutes, after - 135 which samples were collected and preserved in the field according to the solute to be measured after being filtered through a 0.45 μm trace-metal grade Geotech high-capacity disposable canister filter.
-Samples for cations and anions were collected in HDPE bottles; cation samples were preserved with Optima-grade ultrapure nitric acid (pH<2) while no preservative was added to anion samples.
-Dissolved inorganic carbon (DIC) samples were filtered through 0.2 μm filters directly to the bottom of 20 ml Qorpac glass vials and allowed to overflow until sealed tightly with no headspace. - Gas samples were collected in duplicate via headspace extractions according to methods outlined in Repo et al. (2007) and Pain et al. (2019).
+These parameters were monitored until stable, between about 10 and 30 minutes, after which samples were collected and preserved in the field according to the solute to be measured after being filtered through a 0.45 μm trace-metal grade Geotech high capacity disposable canister filter.
+Samples for cations and anions were collected in HDPE bottles; cation samples were preserved with Optima-grade ultrapure nitric acid (pH<2) while - 125 no preservative was added to anion samples.
+Samples for ammonium (NH4) were filtered into 15 mL polypropylene containers and frozen until analysis.
+Dissolved inorganic carbon (DIC) samples were filtered through 0.2 μm filters directly to the bottom of 20 ml Qorpac glass vials and allowed to overflow until sealed tightly with no headspace.

+Gas samples were collected in duplicate via headspace extractions according to methods outlined in Repo et al. (2007) and Pain et al. (2019).
 Unfiltered water was pumped into the bottom of 500 mL bottles until they overflowed.
-Bottles were immediately capped with rubber stoppers fitted with two 3-way inlet valves.
+Bottles were 130 immediately capped with rubber stoppers fitted with two 3-way inlet valves.
 60 mL of water was extracted from one inlet and replaced with 60 mL of atmospheric air (for spring and fall 2017 sampling trips) or ultrapure N2 gas in a gas bag (summer 2018 sampling trip).
-Bottles were shaken for 2 minutes to equilibrate headspace gas with water, and headspace gas was - 145 extracted and immediately injected into 60 ml glass serum bottles that had been evacuated immediately prior to sample introduction.
+Bottles were shaken for 2 minutes to equilibrate headspace gas with water, and headspace gas was extracted and immediately injected into 60 ml glass serum bottles that had been evacuated immediately prior to sample introduction.
 Samples were stored at room temperature until analysis, which occurred within one week of collection.
-Measured headspace concentrations were converted to dissolved concentrations using methods outlined in Pain et al. (2019).
-When atmospheric air was used for headspace extractions, atmosphere samples were collected in tandem and analyzed to correct the calculated dissolved CO2 and CH4 concentrations and isotopic compositions for atmospheric CO2 and CH4.
-This correction - altered CH4 concentrations by up to 22% for one sample from the Russell glacier, though less than 5% for all other samples, and resulted in a correction of $\delta^{13}$ C-CH4 of up to 1.3‰.
+Measured 135 headspace concentrations were converted to dissolved concentrations using methods outlined in Pain et al. (2019).
+When atmospheric air was used for headspace extractions, atmosphere samples were collected in tandem and analyzed to correct each sample for calculated dissolved CO2 and CH4 concentrations and isotopic compositions.
+This correction altered CH4 concentrations by up to 22% for one sample from the Russell glacier, though less than 5% for all other samples, and resulted in a correction of $\delta^{13}$ C-CH4 of up to 1.3‰.
 For CO2, the correction altered concentrations by up to 15% for one sample collected at Kiattut Sermiat, though less than 10% for all other samples, and resulted in a correction of $\delta^{13}$ C-CO2 of up to 0.4‰.
+140

-In samples collected in fall 2017 and summer 2018, alkalinity was measured in the field laboratory within 3 days of collection by titration with 0.01 N HCl using the Gran method.
+For fall 2017 and summer 2018 sampling trips, alkalinity was measured in the field laboratory within 3 days of collection by titration with 0.01 N HCl using the Gran method.
 Because alkalinity measurements were not available for the spring 2017 sampling trip, we estimate alkalinity with PHREEQc modeling and the phreeqc.dat database (Parkhurst, 1997) using major cations and anions, pH, temperature, and DIC concentrations as model inputs.

-2.3 Laboratory analysis
+145 2.3 Laboratory analysis